apache/axis-axis2-c-rampart/samples/secpolicy/README.txt

 * I am in a HURRY and I need to try a scenario
 --------------------------------------------
 If you are in a real hurry and need to try a scenario please use "test_scen.sh".
 Usage : %sh test_scen.sh scenarioX server-port
 E.g. %sh test_scen.sh scenario3 8080

 * I need to try all the scenarios
 -------------------------------
 In this case please use the script run_all.sh.
 Usage: %sh run_all.sh server-port
 E.g. %sh run_all.sh 8080

-* I need to see the messages exchanged
+* I need to see messages exchanged
 --------------------------------------
 You may use the TCP Monitor utility: http://ws.apache.org/commons/tcpmon/